-Pack the individually bagged animal(s) that are contained within the 2nd sealed bag into the 3rd bag with enough FROZEN BLUE ICE PACKS or similar coolant to keep carcasses cold.
+Pack individually bagged animal(s) contained within the 2nd sealed bag into the 3rd bag with enough FROZEN BLUE ICE PACKS or similar coolant to keep carcasses cold.
 Use enough coolant to keep samples chilled if there is a delay in delivery.

 Blue ice (unfrozen) can be obtained at hardware, sporting goods, or grocery stores.

 Wet ice can be used if frozen in a sealed plastic container (i.e., soda or water bottle).

 Do not ship using dry ice.